-The Long-Only Public Equity subcomponent of the Portfolio will be benchmarked to the Morgan Stanley Capital International All Country World Investable Market Index (MSCI ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors.
-Notwithstanding the foregoing, within such subcomponent, the U.S. Equity portion is to be designed to achieve a rate of return in excess of the Russell 3000 Index; the Non-U.S. Equity portion is to be designed to achieve a rate of return in excess of the Morgan Stanley Capital International All Country Investible Market Index ex-U.S. ("MSCI ACWI Ex-U.S. IMI"); and the Global Equity portion is to be designed to achieve a rate of return in excess of the MSCI ACWI World Index.
-The Hedged Equity subcomponent of the Portfolio will be benchmarked to a beta adjusted ACWI IMI Index.
+The Long-Only Public Equity subcomponent of the Public Equity Portfolio shall be benchmarked to the Morgan Stanley Capital International All Country World Investable Market Index (MSCI ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors.
+Notwithstanding the foregoing, within such subcomponent, the U.S. Equity portion is to be designed to achieve a rate of return in excess of the Russell 3000 Index; the Non-U.S. Equity portion is to be designed to achieve a rate of return in excess of the Morgan Stanley Capital International All Country Investable Market Index ex-U.S. ("MSCI ACWI Ex-U.S. IMI"); and the Global Equity portion is to be designed to achieve a rate of return in excess of the MSCI ACWI World Index.
+The Hedged Equity subcomponent of the Public Equity Portfolio shall be benchmarked to a beta-adjusted MSCI ACWI IMI Index.

-The Custom-Global Public Equity Benchmark shall consist of a dynamically weighted combination of two components including the MSCI ACWI IMI Index and the custom hedged equity benchmark.
+The Custom Public Equity Benchmark shall consist of a dynamically weighted combination of two components including the MSCI ACWI IMI Index and the custom hedged equity benchmark.